-- Load and unload their cargo
+Load and unload their cargo

-- Report any incidents they encounter on the road to a dispatcher
+Report any incidents they encounter on the road to a dispatcher

-- Follow all applicable traffic laws
+Follow all applicable traffic laws

-- Report serious mechanical problems to the appropriate personnel
+Report serious mechanical problems to the appropriate personnel

-- Keep their truck and associated equipment clean and in good working order
+Keep their truck and associated equipment clean and in good working order

-- May accept payments for the shipment
+May accept payments for the shipment

 Handle paperwork, such as receipts or delivery confirmation notices

 Light truck drivers, often called pick-up and deliver or P&D drivers, are the most common type of delivery driver.
-They drive small trucks or vans from distribution centers to delivery locations.
+They drive small trucks or vans from distribution centres to delivery locations.
 Drivers make deliveries based on a set schedule.
-Some drivers stop only at the distribution center once, in the morning, and make many stops throughout the day.
-Others make multiple trips between the distribution center and delivery locations.
+Some drivers stop only at the distribution centre once in the morning, and make many stops throughout the day.
+Others make multiple trips between the distribution centre and delivery locations.

 What is the workplace of a Delivery Service Driver like?

-Delivery Service Drivers spend most of their time on the road.
-Delivery service drivers have a physically demanding job.
-When loading and unloading cargo, drivers do a lot of lifting, carrying, and walking.
+Delivery service drivers spend most of their time on the road.
+Delivery service drivers have a physically demanding job; when loading and unloading cargo, drivers do a lot of lifting, carrying, and walking.